- Courses Courses

 - Contact Support

 Careers in judicial administration generally require a bachelor's degree.
-Ten schools in the state of Washington offer bachelor's, master's and doctoral degree programs with coursework that can prepare students to work in court administration.
+Approximately thirty schools in the state of Washington offer bachelor's, master's and doctoral degree programs with coursework that can prepare students to work in court administration.
 Seven of the following ten schools are 4-year colleges or universities, while three private institutions in the state offer programs such as the following, with appropriate courses and concentrations:

 Eastern Washington University, in the town of Cheney, is a public institution that was opened in 1977.
 Through the College of Social and Behavioral Sciences, students can pursue a BA in Criminal Justice.
 Undergraduate coursework includes topics such as penology, criminal law, statistics and ethics.
 The College of Business and Public Administration offers graduate students the opportunity to pursue a Master of Public Administration (MPA), with courses covering research approaches, public policy analysis, personnel management, regulation and administrative law.